 Culinary mushrooms are nutritious and can be cooked in a variety of ways.

-Functional mushrooms, on the other hand, may or may not be suitable for cooking, depending on their texture.
+On the other hand, functional mushrooms may or may not be suitable for cooking, depending on their hardy texture.
 Some are just too leathery or woody to eat.
 These mushrooms do, however, contain healthful biologically active compounds which, when made into an extract, can help:

-There are also unique wild mushrooms that are BOTH tasty AND contain medicinal properties.
+There are also unique wild mushrooms that are BOTH tasty AND contain functional properties.

 With a growing interest in holistic nutrition, more people are turning to superfoods like health-promoting mushrooms to boost their immunity and health.
 With this in mind, you’ll learn about:

-Oyster mushrooms should not be mistaken for their poisonous look-alikes.
+Oyster mushrooms should not be mistaken for their poisonous wild mushroom look-alikes.
 Poisonous mushrooms that are often mistaken for oyster mushrooms include:

 The table below tells you how to distinguish between a true oyster mushroom and a look-alike.